 Mangools – A simple but effective keyword tool, Mangools is one of the most accurate tools on the market and has gained a huge following since its inception in 2014.
 Mangools will set you back between 29.90 and 79.90 Euros per month and offers a 48 hour money back guarantee.

 We honestly do defy you to find more features for your money than Serpstat.
-Although there may be more sophisticated tools out there, very few of them match the economic sense of Serpstat.
+Although there may be more sophisticated tools out there such as Ahrefs and Semrush, very few of them match the economic sense of this app.

-The platforms wide range of features means that you won’t need any other tools or add ons for your keyword research and, its user friendly interface makes it a joy to work with.
+The platform’s wide range of features means that you won’t need any other tools or add-ons for your both on- and off-page SEO research and, its user-friendly interface makes it a joy to work with.

 Our only real grumble is that it doesn’t yet draw data from social media but, we’re confident that this will change in the future.
-If you’re looking for a keyword and backlink tool which is affordable, easy to use and gives you tons of extra features then, look no further than Serpstat.
+If you’re a small business looking for a keyword and backlink SEO tool which is affordable, easy to use and gives you tons of extra features then, look no further than Serpstat.